openstreetmap/iD/API.md

 ### Special classes

-A node that is a member of two or more ways shall have the `.shared` class.
+- A node that is a member of two or more ways shall have the `.shared` class.

+- A node that is an endpoint of a linear way shall have the `.endpoint` class.

-Two or more nodes at identical coordinates shall each have an `.overlapped` class.
+- Two or more nodes at identical coordinates shall each have an `.overlapped` class.
 (TODO)

-Elements comprising the entity currently under the cursor shall have the `.hover` class.
+- Elements comprising the entity currently under the cursor shall have the `.hover` class.
 (The `:hover` psuedo-class is insufficient when an entity's visual representation consists of several elements, only one of which can be `:hover`ed.)

-Elements that are currently active (being clicked or dragged) shall have the `.active` class.
+- Elements that are currently active (being clicked or dragged) shall have the `.active` class.

-Elements that are currently selected shall have the `.selected` class.
+- Elements that are currently selected shall have the `.selected` class.

 ## Customized Deployments